learninguser/terraform-eks/README.md

 ### Install AWS CLI

-As the first step, you need to install AWS CLI as we will use the AWS CLI (`aws configure`) command to connect Terraform with AWS in the next steps.
+As the first step, you need to install AWS CLI as we will use the AWS CL (`aws configure`) command to connect Terraform with AWS in the next steps.

 Follow the below link to Install AWS CLI.